hadronized/strongly-typed-thoughts.net/media/blog/neovim-2021.md

 Just take [LSP].
 Configuring LSP in VS Code is a click on an install button, depending on your language.
 That is all.
 You get all the good defaults and behaviors and you can already start enjoying coding with LSP.
 Doing the same in an editor like Neovim is a very different experience.
 I am not saying it is bad; **it is different**.
 If you are, like me, someone who enjoys spending time tweaking their tools, then you should not care too much.
-I have a colleague at work that gave me an argument that I find very interesting: he basically wants an editor he does not have to configure, so that we knows how to use it everywhere, on any machine of any colleague.
+I have a colleague at work who gave me an argument that I find very interesting: he basically wants an editor he does not have to configure, so that we knows how to use it everywhere, on any machine of any colleague.
 That is not a point I would make, but for someone who cares about that topic, it is a solid argument in favor of tools such as IntelliJ or VS Code.